Become a member

-We value the involvement of those who use our services or may need to in the future, including families, carers, and local communities.
-Members have a direct influence on the services we provide – learning from your experiences, we can continue to develop our services to best support those who use them.
+Members make a real difference to the way services are developed and delivered in Somerset.
+Members have a direct influence on the services we provide.
+Learning from your experiences, we can continue to develop our services to best support those who use them.

 Membership is free, and anyone can become a member as long as you are over the age of 12 and live in the UK.
 We want to ensure that our membership is representative of the wide range of people we care for, who work for us, and who live in the communities we serve.

-Becoming a member doesn’t need to take up lots of your time – you can contribute as much or as little as you wish.
+Becoming a member doesn’t need to take up lots of your time, you can contribute as much or as little as you wish.

 There are plenty of opportunities to get involved, whether you have 10 minutes or 3 hours to spare.

-In 10 minutes…
+In 10 minutes you can:

-In 2 hours…
+In 2 hours you can:

-In 3 hours…
+In 3 hours you can…